TH-Programming/ccprocessor/ReadMe.md

 A) Providing arguments manually
 1. Type "./main.rb"
-2. Type as many program commands as needed, presing "enter" between each command"
+2. Type as many program commands as needed, pressing "enter" between each command"
-3. press CTRL + D when finished entering commands and the program will run.
+3. Press CTRL + D when finished entering commands and the program will run.

 B) Providing arguments from a .txt file
 1. type "./main.rb < yourTextFile.txt" and press enter.